 Delay: The packet delay is defined to be the time it takes to successfully send a packet, measured from the time the host puts the packet into the sending queue.
-Figure 4(a) and (c) show the measurement and simulation results of mean packet delay as a function of total cross traffic offered load, in 10Mbit/s, for various value of P. Our simulation results match that presented in Gonsalves's measurement reasonably well for heavy loads.
-For example, when P = 1500 bytes and G = 300%, the mean packet delay reported by Gonsalves's measurement is 19.6 ms, while our simulation results show that it would be 20.9 ms. Our simulations do not match Gonsalves's results for small packet sizes and light loads.
+We look at both mean packet delay and cumulative delay distribution for typical packet length and offered load.
+Figure 4(a) and (c) show the measurement and simulation results of mean packet delay as a function of total offered load, in 10Mbit/s, for various value of P. The results obtained from our simulation match that presented in Gonsalves's measurement reasonably well.
+For example, when P = 1500 bytes and G = 300%, the mean packet delay reported by Gonsalves's measurement is 19.6 ms, while our simulation results show that it would be 20.9 ms. The cumulative delay distributions are also given in Figure 4(d) for P = 512 bytes under offered load 30%, 90%, and 300%.
+Our simulations do not match Gonsalves's results too well for small packet sizes and light load (see Figure 4(c)).
 However, in this range the absolute values of delays are small, and though the relative error is significant, the absolute value is not.
-For example, when the offered load is 40%, the relative error is nearly 50%, but the absolute error is less than one millisecond.
 Moreover, our simulations consistently over-estimate the delay, so that our performance predictions are conservative.
-Thus, we claim that for the region of interest in our study, i.e., heavy load, our simulation model is sufficiently close to measurements.

 Throughput: We define the link throughput to be the link goodput, i.e. the number of bytes that are successfully transferred during a time unit.
-Figure 4(b) and (d) show the variations of total throughput with total offered load for P = 64, 512, 1500 bytes, which are obtained from measurement and simulation.
+Figure 4(b) shows the variations of total throughput with total offered load for P = 64, 512, 1500 bytes, which are obtained from measurement and simulation.
 Under high offered load, the link throughputs are measured as 26%, 70%, 82% for P = 64, 512, 1500 bytes, respectively.
-In our simulation, the corresponding throughputs are 36%, 71%, and 83%, which are close to the measurement results of the actual system for the larger packet sizes.
+In our simulation, the corresponding throughputs are 36%, 71%, and 83%, which are very close to the measurement results of the actual system.

-Figure 4: 10 Mbps Ethernet measurement and simulation results (under the same choices of parameters in Gonsalves' work) on mean packet delay and link throughput. (a) delay versus total cross traffic offered load, (b) throughput versus total offered load, (c) Q-Q plot of (a), (d) Q-Q plot of (b).
+Figure 4: 10 Mbps Ethernet measurement and simulation results (under the same configuration in Gonsalves' work) on mean packet delay and link throughput. (a) delay versus total offered load, (b) throughput versus total offered load, (c) zoomed version of (a) for total offered load $\leq 100\%$ , (d) cumulative delay distributions of total offered load = 30%, 90%, and 300%: packet size = 512 bytes.

-We believe that the differences between Gonsalves's measurements and ours are due to both differences in the node configurations and inaccuracies in our model.
+The differences between Gonsalves's measurements and ours are due to a differences in the node configurations.
 The measurement results were obtained for a single specific configuration (i.e. spacing between stations) that is not described in the paper.
 Our results, instead, are the average over an ensemble of configurations.
-The performance results generated by our simulator are closed to his results in terms of both packet delay (for heavy loads) and link throughput (for heavy loads and large packet size).
-Since this is the region of interest in our work, we claim that our simulator adequately models Ethernet.
+The performance results generated by our simulator match his results in terms of both packet delay and link throughput for heavy loads and large packet sizes.
+Since this is the region of interest in our work, we claim that our simulator realistically models Ethernet.

 After validation, we used our distributed CSMA/CD simulator to generate a large number of performance measurements corresponding to a variety of configurations.
-Typical simulation parameters are set according to the IEEE 802.3 specification [14].
+Typical simulation parameters are set according to the IEEE 802.3 specification [12].
 However, the system configuration that we simulated is different from the one we used in the simulator validation in three ways.

 First, we used an open-loop system to model the Ethernet environment, i.e. the process of traffic generation is independent of the process of packet transmission.
-Figure 5 compares the corresponding simulation results obtained for the corrected configuration (i.e. open-loop system) and Gonsalves's configuration.
+Figure 5 compares the corresponding simulation results obtained for the corrected configuration and Gonsalves's configuration.
 Although the performance results do not differ significantly from the results of closed-loop system, we believe it better models reality.
 Therefore, we adopt the open-loop system configuration in generating simulation results for the compact model described in Section 5.